Anni Albers: Legacy

 In 1971, the Alberses founded the Josef and Anni Albers Foundation, a not-for-profit organization they hoped would further "the revelation and evocation of vision through art."
 Today, this organization not only serves as the office Estate of both Josef Albers and Anni Albers, but also supports exhibitions and publications focused on Albers works.
 The official Foundation building is located in Bethany, Connecticut, and "includes a central research and archival storage center to accommodate the Foundation's art collections, library and archives, and offices, as well as residence studios for visiting artists."

 Albers was inducted into the Connecticut Women's Hall of Fame in 1994.

+Google Doodles honored Albers on November 18, 2024.
+The date was chosen as it was the date she escaped from Nazi Germany in 1933.